HPV-positive oropharyngeal cancer: Anatomy

-The external pharyngeal walls consisting of the four constrictor muscles form part of the mechanism of swallowing.
-The microscopic anatomy is composed of four layers, being from the lumen outwards, the mucosa, submucosa, muscles and the fibrosa, or fibrous layer.
-The mucosa consists of stratified squamous epithelium, that is generally non-keratinised, except when exposed to chronic irritants such as tobacco smoke.
+The external pharyngeal walls, consisting of the four constrictor muscles, form part of the mechanism of swallowing.
+The microscopic anatomy is composed of four layers, from the lumen outwards, the mucosa, submucosa, muscles, and the fibrosa, or fibrous layer.
+The mucosa consists of stratified squamous epithelium, which is generally non-keratinised, except when exposed to chronic irritants such as tobacco smoke.
 The submucosa contains aggregates of lymphoid tissue.

 Patterns of spread

 Cancers arising in the tonsillar fossa spread to the cervical lymph nodes, primarily the subdigastric (upper jugular) lymph nodes (level II), with secondary involvement of the mid (level III) and low (level IV) jugular nodes and sometimes the posterior cervical nodes (level V).
-Base of tongue cancers spread to the subdigastric and mid jugular nodes, and occasionally posterior cervical nodes but being closer to the midline are more likely to have bilateral nodal disease.
-Tonsillar cancers rarely spread to the contralateral side unless involving the midline.
+Base of tongue cancers spread to the subdigastric and mid jugular nodes, and occasionally posterior cervical nodes, but being closer to the midline, are more likely to have bilateral nodal disease.
+Tonsillar cancers rarely spread to the contralateral side unless they involve the midline.

 Mechanism

 Virology

-HPV associated cancers are caused by high-risk strains of HPV, mainly HPV-16 and HPV-18.
+HPV-associated cancers are caused by high-risk strains of HPV, mainly HPV-16 and HPV-18.
 HPV is a small non-enveloped DNA virus of the papillomavirus family.
 Its genome encodes the early (E) oncoproteins E5, E6 and E7 and the late (L) capsid proteins L1 and L2.
 The virus gains access to the mucosa through microlesions, where it infects the basal layer of cells, which are still able to proliferate.
 While the virus does not replicate in these cells, expression of its early genes stimulates proliferation and lateral expansion of the basal cells.
 As this moves the virus particles into the overlying suprabasal layers, late viral gene expression occurs, enabling replication of the circular viral genome (see figure) and structural proteins.
 As these are pushed into the most superficial mucosal layers, complete viral particles are assembled and released.